Home Design & Restoration

 - Items should be ready for display in the home: pictures framed, wall hangings and pictures ready to hang, etc. No single mat board or artist canvas panels allowed.
 Wrapped canvas (if staples not visible on edge) is accepted without framing.
 Make sure hangers are strong enough to support the item.
 Command strips are not adequate hangers.
 Items not ready for display will be dropped one ribbon placing.

-- Exhibits from the beginning level project, Design My Place, are county only and not state fair eligible.
+- Items should not be made for beginning level or other projects (ex: simple (10 minute) table runners or woodworking).
+Exhibits from the beginning level project, such as Design My Place, are county only and not state fair eligible.

 - SIZE OF EXHIBITS – Exhibits may be no taller than 7 feet and no wider than 6 feet.
 ALL EXHIBITS MUST BE ABLE TO BE EASILY LIFTED BY TWO 4-H STAFF.